yaejinpark/Kaggle-Fitbit/README.md

 * Find users in calories deficit but did not lose weight or gained weight
 * Set a range of percentage where the user (during the observed time period) falls for healthy sleep in all sleep records.
 If healthy sleep is over 75% (some arbitrary assumption), have company recommend user to decrease screen time in the evening, workout more, etc.

+Remaining TODO
-sedentary minutes vs asleep minutes (Physically Idle Minutes vs Asleep Minutes) go deeper in analysis with above to divide sleep category (restless and fully asleep) for sleep help product recommendation with Tableau
+* go deeper in analysis with above to divide sleep category (restless and fully asleep) for sleep help product recommendation with Tableau
+* Fitbit blog has an article about restless sleep.
+Maybe recommend to customers to better their sleep quality by changing what makes them uncomfortable during their sleep, which is one of the causes of restless sleep.
+* If any sleep deprivation happens more frequently on Mondays, recommend more workout (need more analysis on workout vs sleep quality)/sleep preparation for users
+* Add a pie graph of resulting boolean for healthy sleep if needed
+* Suggestion for company: add a qualitative survey on "How was your sleep quality based on a scale of 5?"